SAP/cloud-mta/README.md

 - [ ] Supports uniqueness of module and resource names
 - [ ] Supports multiple schema support
 - [ ] Supports advanced `mta.yaml` file (3.1, 3.2) schemas support
+- [ ] Extend the documentation with new capabilities

 ### Milestone 3